 Locally, Terry is a participating artist on the Greater Ithaca Art Trail.
 Her work has been exhibited at the Community Arts Partnership’s ArtSpace (2013), the Tompkins County Public Library (2012), the Schweinfurth Memorial Art Center’s “Made in NY” annual exhibit (2012), at the State of the Art Gallery new member’s exhibition (January 2012), and at the Community School of Music and Arts (2011).

 Alice, Connie’s younger sister, is a local jazz/improvisational singer who earned her Bachelor of Music degree from Syracuse University.
 She has collaborated with various local musicians, most recently with Jayne Demakos who produced the CD “Beauty Crowds Me” for Hospice.

 Alice is the mother of four children.
 She loves the Saltonstall Colony and would like her sister’s legacy to grow and continue to support the artists and writers of New York State.

 Werner Sun is a physicist and IT director at Cornell University.
 He received a Ph.D. in experimental particle physics from Caltech and a B.A. in physics from Harvard University.

 Werner has a background in music and is also a visual artist who focuses on themes of randomness and uncertainty.
-His work has been exhibited in numerous venues in the Finger Lakes region and beyond, and he is a member of the Greater Ithaca Art Trail.
+His work has been exhibited in numerous venues in the Finger Lakes region and beyond.

 Apart from scientific journals, his writing and artwork have appeared in Stone Canoe, Lunch Ticket, and Concatenations Forum.
 A committed supporter of arts organizations, Werner has previously served on the boards of The Upstairs Gallery and the Light in Winter Festival of Science and the Arts.